Music for your YouTube videos – Creator Academy YouTube

-- Action tracks typically have an insistent beat to energize a sequence.
+- Action tracks typically have an insistent beat to energise a sequence.

-You also can add sound effects (like applause, thunder, or a bell ringing) to enhance a moment.
-Think about how the music and sound guide the story’s pace and influence the audience’s emotions.
+You also can add sound effects (such as applause, thunder or a bell ringing) to enhance a moment.
+Think about how the music and sound guide the story's pace and influence the audience's emotions.

 Check your rights

-Whenever you plan to add music from someone else, you’ll need to be familiar with copyright guidelines to prevent your video from getting a copyright strike.
-In short, you can’t use music that doesn’t belong to you unless you have permission from the owner.
-(If you create your own music, that’s awesome—just check with your music label if you have one.)
+Whenever you plan to add music from someone else, you'll need to be familiar with copyright guidelines to prevent your video from receiving a copyright strike.
+In short, you can't use music that doesn't belong to you unless you have permission from the owner.
+(If you create your own music, that's great – just check with your music label if you have one.)

-One avenue to start is the YouTube Audio Library, which contains free music and sounds effects.
+One option to start with is the YouTube Audio Library, which contains free music and sound effects.
 Simply browse and download tracks.
-Good news: videos with music from the YouTube Audio Library are eligible to earn money.
+Good news: Videos with music from the YouTube Audio Library are eligible to earn money.

-You also can search for music in online catalogs such as Audiosocket and Epidemic (and then pay for a license).
+You can also search for music in online catalogues such as Audiosocket and Epidemic (and then pay for a licence).
 Yet another option is to connect directly with local musicians.
-There are many talented singers and bands who don’t have a recording contract; you can ask them to use their original music in your video.
+There are many talented singers and bands who don't have a recording contract; you can ask to use their original music in your video.

 - Swap audio tracks on your videos if you need to change the music.